9 Best Sites To Sell Stock Music Online In 2026

 Epidemic Sound is a trendy royalty-free music platform that’s especially popular amongst YouTubers, streamers, and social media influencers.

-Music from Epidemic Sound gets an eye-watering 1.5 billion views every day on YouTube and is featured in hundreds of millions of streams every month, which gives you a good idea as to just how popular it is.
-So naturally, it’s a great place to sell your stock music.
+Music from Epidemic Sound gets over 1.5 billion views every day on YouTube and is featured in hundreds of millions of streams every month.
+That gives you a sense of just how popular the platform is, and why it can be a great place to sell your stock music.

-They offer a flexible non-exclusive licensing agreement and will pay generous upfront payments for tracks they’re interested in.
-And all royalties are split with the artist 50/50.
+They offer a flexible non-exclusive licensing agreement and pay upfront for tracks they are interested in.
+All royalties are split 50/50 with the artist.

-On top of your royalties and upfront payments, you can also get a share of the $2 million Soundtrack bonus based on the proportion of your tracks that get played in Epidemic Sound’s player.
+On top of royalties and upfront payments, you can also earn a share of the $2 million Soundtrack bonus.

 PremiumBeat is another popular stock music site owned by Shutterstock.
 It’s a premium, curated marketplace where you can buy and sell royalty-free music and sound effects.